compbiozurich/UZH-BIO392/course-results/2022/Rebekka-Füllemann/GenomeTechnologies.md

 ## Molecular-cytogenetic techniques:
 ### banding analysis
 Chromosome banding refers to alternating light and dark regions along the length of a chromosome, produced after staining with a dye.
 A band is defined as the part of a chromosome that is clearly distinguishable from its adjacent segments by appearing darker or lighter with the use of one or more banding techniques.
+The banding pattern can distinguish chromosomal abnormalities or structural rearrangements, such as translocations, deletions, insertions, and inversions.

 |Banding type|Staining|
 |-----|-----|